Sung-Yoon Lee

-Sung-Yoon Lee, Hanja 李晟允 is a South Korean scholar, author, and commentator on Korean studies and East Asian studies, specializing in North Korea.
+Sung-Yoon Lee is a South Korean political scientist, author, and commentator on Korean studies and East Asian studies, specializing in North Korea, who has been active mainly in the United States.

-He is the Principal Fellow in the Center for Korean Peninsula Strategy at the Sejong Institute.
+He is the Principal Fellow in the Center for Korean Peninsula Strategy at the Sejong Institute, a private South Korean foreign policy and security think tank.
 Previously, he was a fellow at the Woodrow Wilson International Center for Scholars and Kim Koo-Korea Foundation Professor in Korean Studies and assistant professor at the Fletcher School of Law and Diplomacy, Tufts University.
 He was also an associate in research at the Korea Institute, Harvard University, and a research fellow at the National Asia Research Program.

 In June 2023, Lee published his first book, The Sister: North Korea's Kim Yo Jong, the Most Dangerous Woman in the World, profiling Kim Yo-jong, the sibling of, and closest aide to, Kim Jong Un, North Korea's leader.

 Lee has provided advice to the US government and is an outspoken proponent of several policies aimed at changing the North Korean regime towards a path of denuclearization and improvement of human rights, while keeping the peace and stability in Northeast Asia.
 Lee has argued that this can be accomplished with a dual strategy of stern treatment of the North Korean government through unwavering economic sanctions aimed at weakening the leadership and security apparatus, while engaging the country's people through information campaigns that break their isolation from the outside world, humanitarian aid, and a global campaign of human rights.

 He has also stated that the US and its military presence in Northeast Asia have brought decades of stability and prosperity to the region, and supports its continued stationing in the Korean peninsula.
 He also encourages the eventual unification of Korea under the South's direction, with the active support of the US and China, and a resulting united country that is amicable to both powers.

+He is a prominent advocate of hard-line, sanctions-centered policies toward North Korea.
+Lee has been a longstanding critic of engagement-oriented approaches such as the Sunshine Policy.
+He has also been a persistent critic of South Korea's progressive administrations, arguing that the governments of Kim Dae-jung, Roh Moo-hyun and Moon Jae-in did not deliver substantive improvements in press freedom or restraint in the use of state power, and describing South Korea as having undergone democratic backsliding under Moon.